I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 Sometimes God’s presence comes quietly.
 It may come through a sudden peace during prayer, through a Scripture verse that speaks directly to your heart, or through unexpected strength to face another day.

-His presence may not always remove the storm immediately, but it gives us the courage to endure it.
+His presence may not always remove the storm immediately, but it gives us the courage to endure it, with Him along side of us.

 Before ascending to heaven, Jesus gave His followers another comforting promise: